A Tbilisi Itinerary for 2 Days: How to See All The Highlights?

 If you’re staying at Hotel 21, Sameba’s right on your doorstep.
 If you’re in the Old Town, you’ll need to make your way there—I suggest taking a taxi (ask your hotel reception or use Bolt).
 There’s enough walking going to happen for the entire rest of the day (and honestly, Tbilisi isn’t a city with pretty backstreets or cute little alleyways).

 I felt like a king walking towards the church on the fancy, tiled walkway leading up to the main door.
-Until, that is, I found out I’m more like the jester—you can’t enter through the main gate, us common folk need to use the door to the right.
+Until that is, I found out I’m more like the jester—you can’t enter through the main gate, we common folk need to use the door to the right.
+On the other hand, Sameba Cathedral is one of the most beautiful Cathedrals I have seen in my life and certainly due to its origin and unique look on of the most unusual ones.

 Make time to wander around the church grounds, they’re nice and well-maintained, and you get a different view from every corner.

-Remember, at all Georgian religious sites, you need to follow the dress code of covered shoulders, and long pants or skirt/dress, and covered hair (just the ladies).
-There are usually wraps at the entrance to churches, but for the mother of hygiene, carry your own head scarf!
+Remember, at all Georgian religious sites, you need to follow the dress code of covered shoulders, long pants or skirt/dress, and covered hair (just the ladies).
+There are usually wraps at the entrance to churches, but for the mother of hygiene, carry your own headscarf!

 Day 1, stop 2: Queen Darejan Palace